krispayne/keepalived/doc/source/software_design.rst

 IPVS
 ====

-The Linux Kernel code provided by Wensong from LinuxVirtualServer.org OpenSource Project.
+The Linux Kernel code provided by Wensong from the LinuxVirtualServer.org OpenSource Project.
 IPVS (IP Virtual Server) implements transport-layer load balancing inside the Linux kernel, also referred to as Layer-4 switching.